Jump to the content

 The four main goals of Terre des Hommes are

-- More financial resources for medical care and research by the international community
+• more financial resources for medical care and research from the international community

-- The medical care of those who need the most urgent
+• medical care for those who need it most urgently

-- affordable (free of charge) access to effective health care
+• affordable (free for children) access to effective healthcare

-- Strengthening the health systems so that they become crisis -proof and meet people's needs.
-This includes, for example, the training of midwives, nurses and doctors and their adequate remuneration to prevent their emigration.
+• Strengthening healthcare systems to make them resilient to crises and meet people's needs.
+This includes, for example, the training of midwives, nurses, and doctors, and ensuring their adequate remuneration to prevent them from leaving the profession.

-Terre des Hommes calls for a sensible strategy to improve public health in the poor countries and better agreements on the political level to direct the funds to where they are needed: for families and children.
+Terre des Hommes calls for a sensible strategy to improve public health in poor countries and better coordination at the political level to direct funds to where they are needed: to families and children.

 Your contact person